Asterix and the Centurion

 "I want this camp clean and presentable, tomorrow…the real training begins, Dimitto!
 (Dismissed!)"
 Regina ordered with the utmost seriousness.
 Her men were so young that their cheek protectors fastened comfortably around their faces.
 She settled down and helped out the men with chores as she was a part of the camp.

 That morning at break of dawn, the trumpets sounded and all 50 legionaries were lined up in two rows of 25.
-Lea came out of her tent in full-bronze armor, "You will assemble swiftly and in full gear every morning at first light," She ordered, taking off her armor, "anyone who has a problem with it otherwise…will answer to me,"
+Lea came out of her tent in full-iron armor, "You will assemble swiftly and in full gear every morning at first light," She ordered, taking off her armor and wearing her tunic, "anyone who has a problem with it otherwise…will answer to me,"

 "Oh...fiery," commented one legionary sarcastically.
 His name was Caius Falcus.
 He was a young man whom just reached the age of 24.
 The Centurion overheard his comment and picked up a pilum off the ground.
 The troops moved back as she pointed the iron tip to Falcus and then threw to top of the camp's highest post.